IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 WARNING:

-Under the child lock mode, all controls button be disable except the ON/OFF button ① and child lock button.
+Under the Child Lock mode, all control buttons are disabled except the ON/OFF button ① and the Child Lock button.

 You can always turn the hob off with the ON/OFF ① control in an emergency, but you shall unlock the hob first in the next operation.